 - If you want, you can add a couple of gree chilies here.
 After that, add 3.5 cups of water and give it a boil.
 Adjust salt and add more turmeric powder if you feel that it is not enough yellow.

 - Then close the lid of the pressure cooker and let it cook for 1 whistle or 10-12 minutes.
 At the same time, boil a litre of water in another pan and keep it hot.

 - Don't force the steam out of the pressure cooker and let the potatoes cook in the steam.
 Once the steam has released, open the lid.
 Then add hot water and gently stir.
 Masoor dal khichuri has to be of runny consistency.
 Hence a lot of water is required.

-- Finally, add ghee and serve hot with some fried fish or begin bhaja, papad or some omelette.
-You can also make some Bengali style omelette called mamlette.
+- Finally, add ghee and serve hot with some fried fish or begun bhaja, papad or some omelette.
+You can also make some Bengali-style omelette called mamlette.
 You will find the description of mamlette in the post above.